ruby-oauth/oauth2/README.md

 * Operating Systems: Linux, MacOS, Windows
 * MRI Ruby @ v2.3, v2.4, v2.5, v2.6, v2.7, v3.0, v3.1, v3.2, v3.3, v3.4, HEAD
-    * NOTE: This gem will still install on ruby v2.2, but vanilla GitHub Actions no longer supports testing against it, so YMMV.
+    * NOTE: This gem may still _install_ and _run_ on ruby v2.2, but vanilla GitHub Actions no longer supports testing against it, so YMMV.
+Accept patches so long as they don't break the platforms that do run in CI.
-* JRuby @ v9.2, v9.3, v9.4, v10.0, HEAD
+* JRuby @ v9.4, v10.0, HEAD
+    * NOTE: This gem may still _install_ and _run_ on JRuby v9.2 and v9.3, but they are EOL, builds are flaky, and GitHub Actions [doesn't have][GHA-continue-on-error-ui] a proper [`allow-failures` feature][GHA-allow-failure], and until they do flaky EOL-platform builds get dropped, so YMMV.
+Accept patches so long as they don't break the platforms that do run in CI.
-* TruffleRuby @ v23.1, v24.1, HEAD
+* TruffleRuby @ v24.1, HEAD
+    * NOTE: This gem may still _install_ and _run_ on Truffleruby v23.0 and v23.1, but they are EOL, builds are flaky, and GitHub Actions [doesn't have][GHA-continue-on-error-ui] a proper [`allow-failures` feature][GHA-allow-failure], and until they do flaky EOL-platform builds get dropped, so YMMV.
+Accept patches so long as they don't break the platforms that do run in CI.
 * gem `faraday` @ v0, v1, v2, HEAD ⏩️ [lostisland/faraday](https://github.com/lostisland/faraday)
 * gem `jwt` @ v1, v2, v3, HEAD ⏩️ [jwt/ruby-jwt](https://github.com/jwt/ruby-jwt)
 * gem `logger` @ v1.2, v1.5, v1.7, HEAD ⏩️ [ruby/logger](https://github.com/ruby/logger)